What is cloud computing?

 • Data encryption: Data should be encrypted while at rest, in transit and in use.
 Customers need to maintain complete control over security keys and hardware security modules.

-• Security and compliance monitoring: This begins with understanding all regulatory compliance standards applicable to your industry and establishing active monitoring of all connected systems and cloud-based services to maintain visibility of all data exchanges across all environments, on-premises, private cloud, hybrid cloud and edge.
+• Security and compliance monitoring: IT, operations and security teams must understand all regulatory compliance standards applicable to their industry and establish active monitoring of all connected systems and cloud-based services to maintain visibility of all data exchanges across all environments—on-premises, private cloud, hybrid cloud and at the edge.

-• Identity and access management (IAM): IAM tools and services that automate policy-driven enforcement protocols for all users attempting to access both on-premises and cloud-based services.
+• Identity and access management (IAM): IAM tools and services automate policy-driven enforcement protocols for all users attempting to access both on-premises and cloud-based services.

-• Automated data compliance platforms: Automated software solutions provide compliance controls and centralized data collection to help organizations adhere to regulations specific to their industry.
+• Automated data and compliance platforms: Automated software solutions provide compliance controls and centralized data collection to help organizations adhere to regulations specific to their industry.
 Regular compliance updates can be baked into these platforms so organizations can adapt to ever-changing regulatory compliance standards.

 Cloud sustainability

-As companies strive to advance their sustainability objectives, cloud computing has evolved to play a significant role in helping them reduce their carbon emissions and manage climate-related risks.
+As companies strive to advance their business sustainability objectives, cloud computing has evolved to play a significant role in helping them reduce their carbon emissions and manage climate-related risks.
 For instance, traditional data centers require power supplies and cooling systems, which depend on large amounts of electrical power.
 By migrating IT resources and applications to the cloud, organizations only enhance operational and cost efficiencies and boost overall energy efficiency through pooled CSP resources.

 All major cloud players have made net-zero commitments to reduce their carbon footprints and help clients reduce the energy they typically consume using an on-premises setup.
 For instance, IBM is driven by sustainable procurement initiatives to reach NetZero by 2030.
-By 2025, IBM Cloud worldwide data centers will comprise energy procurement drawn from 75% renewable sources.

 Cloud use cases